ganelson/inform-evolution/proposals/0032-run-time-problem-reform.md

 	Test me with "jump".

-The `TOKEN` is a run of one or more whitespace characters: in practice it will always be alphanumeric and begin with a letter, and contain in particular no punctuation or spaces.
+The `TOKEN` is a run of one or more non-whitespace characters: in practice it will always be alphanumeric and begin with a letter, and contain in particular no punctuation or spaces. `TOKEN` will not be in the form `P` followed by a decimal number, so that apps (if they wish to support old-style RTP detection for working with retrospective builds of Inform) can tell the difference between an old-style RTP and a new one.
+(Alternatively, such apps can know of course which version of Inform they are running.)

 The `PATH` tells the app where to find the explanation of this message.
 It identifies a directory in which a whole pile of RTP explanation pages can be found: the one we want is then `PATH/TOKEN.html`.
 Note that `PATH` may contain internal white space (though it may not end with white space): it continues to the end of the line it is printed on.
 For example: